 I believe a more accurate CPI measurement or cost-of-living index can be developed.
 Federal Reserve Chairman, Alan Greenspan testified last week before the Senate Budget Committee, that the CPI does overstate inflation, and can be improved.
-Chairman Greenspan suggests providing more funding to the Bureau of Labor Statistics to allow it to implement much of the needed changes to the measculation.
+Chairman Greenspan suggests providing more funding to the Bureau of Labor Statistics to allow it to implement much of the needed changes to the measurement.

-Likewise, the Commissioner of Labor Statistics, Katharine Abraham has recently stated that the Bureau should be allowed to decide on any changes to the CPI cafthose corrections as soon as possible.
+Likewise, the Commissioner of Labor Statistics, Katharine Abraham has recently stated that the Bureau should be allowed to decide on any changes to the CPI calculation.

 I do not know if the Bureau can quickly and accurately make the changes needed.
-But I do know that if changes need to be made, it should be our goal to achieve
+But I do know that if changes need to be made, it should be our goal to achieve those corrections as soon as possible.